pbernstein/technology/README.md

 # What Kinds of Jobs are there in Technology?

 There are many, many different kinds of jobs in technology.
-Just to name a few areas of the industry, there are people who focus on Servers, Server Administration, Server side applications, Security, client side applications, UX work, mobile, games, etc..
+Just to name a few areas of the industry, there are people who focus on
+* Servers ( putting the computers together )
+* Server Administration ( making sure the computer can run the programs )
+* Client side applications ( Web sites, desktop programs like Word, etc )
+* Server side applications ( What you are talking to when you visit a website )
+* Security ( Keeping the bad guys out )
+* UX work ( Making websites and other programs pretty )
+* Mobile ( Everything on your phone )
+* Games ( Client side apps + graphics, music, and a story )
+* And a ton of other things

-# What happens when I search for something on google
+# What happens when I search for something on google?

 [The Hardware](https://www.google.com/about/datacenters/inside/streetview/)